azazellochg/other/README.md

 ---
 #####process_serialEM_montage

-The script will split SerialEM mrc stacks (acquired on F20) into tiff files and produce a stack of power spectrums, thresholded and masked.
+The script will split SerialEM mrc stacks (acquired on F20) into separate mrc files and produce a stack of power spectrums, thresholded and masked.

 ---
 #####spotscan_clean_boxes